Traveling to the hotel

 Located at the intersection of I-95 and I-195, Providence, R.I., is 50 miles, or about an hour drive, from Boston and 185 miles, or about three hours, from New York City.

-T.F.
-Green Airport (PVD), which is located six miles south of Providence in Warwick, R.I., was recently named one of the "Top Five Alternative Airports" in the country by Forbes magazine and received a Reader's Choice recommendation from Condé Nast Traveler.
-It is 10 minutes from downtown Providence and offers more than 150 daily flights via major carriers.
+Grand Chapter attendees are encouraged to fly into T.F.
+Green Airport (PVD), which is located six miles south of Providence in Warwick, Rhode Island, and is about 15 minutes from the Omni Providence Hotel.
+The airport was recently named one of the "Top Five Alternative Airports" in the country by Forbes magazine and received a Reader's Choice recommendation from Condé Nast Traveler, according to Omni Providence Hotel.
+The airport is 10 minutes from downtown Providence and offers more than 150 daily flights via major carriers.

 Avis Rent a Car, avis.com --- B446300